-While most Windows and Mac notebooks have some sort of HDMI or VGA port where you can connect a projector cable, the latest Chromebooks such as the Google Pixelbook may only have a USB-C port to power an external display.
-While monitors are starting to include USB-C connectors on their higher-end models, there are virtually no mainstream projectors today that use this interface.
-You will need to get an adapter to either convert your signal to HDMI or if you have an older projector – VGA.
+While this should be the simplest approach it is actually a bit complicated.
+Why?
+Popular Chromebooks such as the Dell 3100 only have a USB-C port to power an external display.
+While monitors are starting to include USB-C connectors, in 2023 there are virtually no classroom or meeting room projectors that use this interface.
+That means you will need to get an adapter to either convert your signal to HDMI or VGA and hope that setup works correctly.

-While wireless screen mirroring using Chromebooks is more popular, trying to pick the right one for you can be confusing – especially if you are using this in a meeting room.
-Here are the popular alternatives on how to get your Chromebook to wirelessly mirror your screen in seconds.
+Wireless screen mirroring using Chromebooks is more popular, but trying to pick the right method for you can be a challenge, especially if you are using this in a meeting room.
+Here are two options for connecting your Chromebook to a projector wirelessly.

-Looking at Google Play, you can find countless apps to enable you to wirelessly transmit your content to a projector.
+Looking at the Google Play store, you can find lots of apps that enable you to wirelessly transmit your content to a projector.
 While apps like AirParrot look rather convenient and inexpensive, there are a few limitations you need to know about when using them with a projector.

-Using a Wireless screen mirroring device is ideal for connecting a Chromebook to a projector.
+Using a dedicated wireless screen mirroring device is the fastest way for connecting a Chromebook to a projector.
 They enable you to present from anywhere in the room and are designed for easy use.
-The use of these devices has grown exponentially in the last few years according to Futuresource.
-We will look at the three most popular models of wireless screen mirroring – Chromecast, BenQ InstaShow, and Barco ClickShare.
+According to Futuresource, the use of these devices has grown exponentially in the last few years.
+We will look at the three most popular models of wireless presentation system: Google Chromecast, BenQ InstaShow, and Barco ClickShare.

-A Chromebook and Chromecast seems to be a great solution – and it is for a simple screen mirroring for a home projector or casual consumer use.
-While its $35 price point is attractive, trying to use Chromecast with a projector in a meeting room or classroom creates several problems.
+Chromebook together with Chromecast seems to be a great solution for a home projector or casual consumer use.
+While its $39.99 price point is attractive, trying to use Chromecast with a projector in a meeting room or classroom creates several problems.
 Here are a few that you might encounter while using it in collaborative spaces.

-While Barco Clickshare is also a corporate-level solution that uses buttons like the BenQ Instashow, but these typically require an app to be running on the device.
-Currently, there is no Chromebook app available for the ClickShare system, so if you have a unit you will have to try and use either a webcasting or other solution to try and mirror your Chromebook screen with the projector.
+While Barco Clickshare is also a corporate-level solution that uses buttons like the BenQ InstaShow, these typically require an app to run on your device.
+Currently, there is no Chromebook app available for the ClickShare system, so you will have to try and use either webcasting or other solution to connect Chromebook to projector.